 Skip advert

 What are regen braking modes, or B modes?

 This is also why the technology often has more than one brake regen mode – or B mode – since it’s very easy for manufacturers to program the electric motor to offer different ‘levels’ of pressure.
-This means you can choose very heavy braking to maximise energy gain, or even turn it off altogether if you don’t like the sensation of the car braking itself.
+This means you can choose very heavy braking to maximise energy gain, or even turn it off altogether if you don’t like the sensation of the car braking itself when you stop accelerating.

+Skip advert